-Judging by your mix, you love the intwinement of various styles and different music.
-What factors are you guided by while playing and selecting ‘those’ tracks?
+Judging by your mix, you love to intertwine various styles of music.
+What factors are you guided by while playing and selecting that very tracks?

-Mix for a podcast differs from a live performance.
-While the main reference on the dance floor is the reaction of people to music, here it is important to follow the story, the idea, and tracks may be completely different - it depends completely on my mood.
-The choice of music is always a free selection for me and, most of the times, it happens during the set creation.
+A mix for a podcast differs from a live performance.
+The main reference on the dance floor is the people’s reaction to music, but here it is important to follow the story, the idea.
+There may be tracks of any kind.
+It depends completely on my mood.
+To me, choosing music is always a free selection, most of the time it happens while I create the set.

-You mentioned that you didn’t go to parties for two years.
-Don’t you think it is important in order to play more, to be known get more invites to play?
+You’ve mentioned that you’ve been barely going to parties for the last couple of years.
+Don’t you think visiting venues is important if you want to be known and to get more invites to play?

-I always party just to hang out and, of course, for music.
+I party just to hang out and, of course, to listen to music.
 Meeting people and establishing connections are secondary goals.
-A common chain ‘party — useful acquaintances — DJing’ is not really for me.
+A common strategy “party — useful acquaintances — DJing” isn’t my cup of tea.

-Is DJing a hobby or more of a calling for you?
+Is DJing a hobby or more of a vocation to you?

 DJing is more for the soul and for the mood.
-I have never cared about where to play — there are always enough of proposals, but availability and desire are not always there.
-Now I do not play often due to large load, usually I put the tracks at one of capital's clubs once every two months.
-Actually, I never considered myself to be a DJ because it is not my professional and regular occupation.
-DJs are now having hard times.
-For example, my last purchase at Juno exceeded all permissible lines (I hope my girlfriend doesn’t read this interview).
+I’ve never actively looked for places where to play — there is always enough proposals, but I am not always able and willing.
+I don’t play often now due to large workload, I usually play some tracks at one of Kyiv clubs once every two months.
+Actually, I’ve never considered myself a DJ because that’s not my professional and regular occupation.
+DJs are now having a hard time.
+For example, my last purchase at Juno exceeded all possible limits (I hope my girlfriend won’t read this interview).

-I write what I appear to compose.
-I never sit down for this exact reason with a pre-sketched clear plan in mind: for example, there will be techno in this passage and house in another one...
-I guess it's a bit silly.
-Music should reflect the inner world, then it is honest.
-I begin to write and go on with the process fluently...
-I started using analogue, bought a droll drum machine.
-How could I live without it all this time?
+I write what I happen to write.
+I never sit down with a pre-sketched, clear plan in mind such as “there will be techno in this passage and house in that one”...
+I guess that’s a bit silly.
+Music should reflect the inner world so as to be honest.
+I begin to write and so it goes...
+I’ve started using analog, bought a funny drum machine.
+How have I been living without it?

-Well, I disagree with them.
-Classic will always be a classic, it can’t be compared with what is happening now because then this “now” thing gets lost.
+Well, I disagree.
+Classics will always be classics, it shouldn't be compared with what is happening now because then this “now” thing gets lost.
 A lot of interesting quality music is currently out there.
-As for people who constantly criticize and have much to say... regular, not remarkable snobs, whose lives mostly consist of twaddling on forums, usually hide behind a disguise of deep knowledge.
+As for people who constantly criticize and have something to say on any given topic, they are just regular, unremarkable snobs.
+Their lives mostly consist of twaddling on forums, and they hide that behind a disguise of deep knowledge.

-Who can be the role models?
-In my opinion, first of all, the new names that already stand out from the established artistic crowd.
-This year I really fancied Call Super.
-Well, there are a dozen of new names in music that I'm really excited about.
-They are all pretty cool and new.
-There are new trends, fresh artists who are not afraid to experiment outside of habitual frameworks - and it's great!
+You mean, who’s a role model?
+First of all, the new names that already stand out from the established artistic crowd.
+This year I really enjoy Call Super.
+Well, there is a dozen of new names that I'm really excited about, artists who are not afraid to experiment outside of the usual framework, and it's great!

 That’s an optimistic view.
-What's going on with local dance scene?
+What's going on with our local dance scene?

-I like the guys, whom I am familiar with.
-What they do – they do with soul and for own pleasure.
-I'm not ashamed of our techno scene.
-There is something authentic and sincere.
-However, the problem is always the same - the exchange rate.
-Nevertheless, the problem of our country is low cultural level in general and in music particularly.
-I don’t know how the promoters come out to survive with trying to nurture good taste by bringing expensive artists because there is almost no audience for it.
-Detroit, Chicago, London are the cities that have been developing freely for hundreds of years.
-In culture, music or whatever.
-We are a bit stuck in a hard situation after everything that happened in our country, but I think better things are waiting for us ahead.
+Okay, seriously, the problem of our country is low cultural level in general and of music culture in particular.
+I don’t know how promoters manage to survive while trying to nurture good taste by bringing expensive artists from abroad because there is almost no audience for those artists.
+Detroit, Chicago, London — those are cities where culture has been developing freely for hundreds of years.
+We are having a hard time after what has been happening in our country, but I think the best is still to come.